There are several ways you can remotely access the departmental Linux systems (which include various compute systems and desktops).

 - Login: your maths IT account user name

-- Session type: GNOME
+- Session type: MATE (we switched from GNOME in Dec 2020)

 - In the Settings tab you may want to define a custom display size (i.e. how big the window should be for the desktop session)